-We started making kombucha in the kitchens of our then two Townshend’s Teahouse locations in 2008.
+We started making Kombucha in the kitchen of our Townshend’s Portland Teahouse location in 2008.
 We expanded into the basement of our Portland Teahouse for about a year, and then moved into our first brewery space in 2009.
 In early 2016 we completed a big upgrade into 60,000 total square feet of production space.
 Every part of the Brew Dr. Kombucha production process is done in house, leaf to bottle.Pictured below is the brewing area.
-Here we blend our recipes of organic tea and botanicals to create each of our 11 current flavors.
-We put all our ingredients loose into these 4,000 gallon brew tanks.
-We add 200 degree water and dissolved organic cane sugar, and steep essentially a really big pot of sweetened tea for about a half hour.
+Here we blend our recipes of organic tea and botanicals to create each of our current flavors.
+We put all our ingredients loose into these brew tanks.
+We add hot water, organic cane sugar, and steep essentially a really big pot of sweetened tea for an hour.
 That allows enough time for the flavor of all the dried herbs, roots and fruits to come out.
 This is really the most important step.
-We use the same high-quality organic tea and botanicals in our kombucha that we serve to guests at our teahouses.
+We use the same high-quality organic tea and botanicals in our Kombucha that we serve to guests at our teahouses.
 This is where our entire flavor profile comes from.
 This point on the batch is dedicated by flavor into a dedicated tank.
 We don’t add juice or flavors after fermentation.
-We’re tea people and we take a very “tea” approach to making kombucha taste great.
+Because we started as a tea company, we take a very “tea” approach to making Kombucha taste great.
 Once we’ve got a great tasting tea we pump it over into the fermentation room.

 We started out in 5-gallon fermentation containers, then we went to 75 gallons, then 250, then 900 gallons.
-The fermentation tanks in the next photo hold 9,200 gallons each.
-We pump about 7,000 gallons of our brewed and sweetened tea into one of these tanks that is already holding about 2,000 gallons of previously finished kombucha and a giant, 12-foot wide SCOBY.
-The tanks have cloth-topped large vent ports on top and we keep the air moving constantly while holding a room temperature of 82 degrees.
-Our batches take around 2 to 3 weeks to ferment.
-We test for pH, sugar and flavor to know when is the ideal time to stop fermentation.
-Once we are satisfied a batch is complete, we pump the kombucha over to a chilled holding area.
+The fermentation tanks in the next photo hold 9,000 gallons each.
+The tanks have cloth-topped large vent ports on top and we keep the air moving constantly while holding a room temperature of about 75 degrees.
+Our batches take around 2 to 4 weeks to ferment.
+Once the batch passes our quality checks and we are satisfied, we pump the Kombucha over to a chilled holding area.
 Can’t rush the good stuff.

-The next stop on our brewery tour is a room full of 8,000 gallon chilled holding tanks.
-The finished kombucha is pumped into one of these tanks and quickly refrigerated down to around 33 degrees.
+The next stop on our brewery tour is a room full of chilled holding tanks.
+The finished Kombucha is pumped into one of these tanks and quickly refrigerated down to around 33 degrees.
 At this point it is ready for alcohol adjustment.
-We ferment kombucha in an authentic, traditional way.
-That’s how we believe raw kombucha should be made, and we believe it’s how our customers expect it to be made.
-Because we use a traditional process, the kombucha at this point has an alcohol content anywhere from 1% to 3% alcohol by volume.
+We ferment Kombucha in an authentic, traditional way.
+That’s how we believe raw Kombucha should be made, and we believe it’s how our customers expect it to be made.
+Because we use a traditional process, the Kombucha at this point has an alcohol content anywhere from 1% to 3% alcohol by volume.

 That’s how we make every bottle of our beloved Brew Dr. Kombucha.
 We hope you agree that our ‘no shortcuts’ approach is well worth the effort.
-We are committed to keeping our kombucha an authentic, raw beverage that is full of the naturally-occurring probiotics our fans expect.
+We are committed to keeping our Kombucha an authentic, raw beverage that is full of the naturally-occurring live and active cultures our fans expect.
 Cheers from the whole family!